SRCF/docs/source/learn/tutorials/deploy-python.rst

 We recommend using gunicorn to serve your application.
 After activating your virtualenv, install it with ``pip install gunicorn``.

 Note that you may see a warning about a syntax error.
-As long as the output ends in “Successfully installed gunicorn”, `it’s safe to ignore this <https://stackoverflow.com/a/25611194>`__.
+As long as the output ends in "Successfully installed gunicorn", `it's safe to ignore this <https://stackoverflow.com/a/25611194>`__.

 .. warning::